On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Existence of solutions and difficulties in degenerate systems

 Then there exists a set of vectors, $\eta^{i}$s, such that

 by virtue of the completeness of the zero-eigenvalue vectors $\tau^{i}_{\alpha}$s, where we denotes $\approx$ as the weak equality.
-Based on the same consideration to the non-degenerate case in the section \ref{Sec03:01}, we can derive the following operators:
+Based on the same consideration as for the non-degenerate case in Sect.~\ref{Sec03:01}, we can derive the following operators:

 These operators are not closed in the commutation relation since we have